Just Berry Plants

 Malus domestica ‘Cripps Pink’

 Pink Lady apples are the only truly pink apples on the market.
 They are a relatively new cultivar of apples as they have been crossed between the Golden Delicious and Lady Williams apple varieties.
-Pink lady apples are also known as Cripps Pink.
+Pink lady apples are also known as Rosy Glow & Cripps Pink.

 The apples have a reddish-pink blush colour on the outside.
 The flesh of the apple is very firm with a snappy tartness and crisp, sweet taste.
 The flesh resists browning when cut, making for a delicious fresh-eating apple with a long storage life.

-Pink lady apples are not self-pollinating, and require a Granny Smith Apple to pollinate it.
+Pink lady apples are not self-pollinating, and require a Granny Smith Apple to pollinate it, and temperatures below 7 degrees in winter are required

 Scroll down for planting information: